gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Instructor Led Webinar/Labs/Workshops

 ### September

-* **Linux Forensics Magical Mystery Tour II -- "It's All About the Logs" w/ Hal Pomeranz (1-Hour)** - Wed, Sep 2, 2020 1:00 PM - 2:00 PM EDT - Here at the Linux Forensics Magical Mystery Tour, we're just crazy about logs!
-Audit logs, deleted logs, logs in binary formats that require ridiculous command-line tricks to parse.
-Oh yes, my friends!
-There will be plenty to surprise and amaze... and even some knowledge that might be useful for your next Linux investigation! https://register.gotowebinar.com/register/1226335205199516171

-* **Workshop: Introduction to Hacking** by Fullstack Cyber Workshops Sept 5 2020 - From flyer - We’ll talk about some of the most common methods used to encrypt data, and show you some of the tactics used by "black hat" hackers to break that encryption.
-You'll learn a bit of theory, then go "hands on" with real-world encryption tools that cybersecurity practitioners use every day. https://www.eventbrite.com/e/workshop-introduction-to-hacking-tickets-104979231708

-* **Offensive Maldocs in 2020 w/ Joe Leon & Matt Grandy (1-Hour)** - Tue, Sep 8, 2020 1:00 PM - 2:00 PM EDT - Some topics we will discuss will be generating XLM (Excel 4.0) macros for use in Microsoft Excel document delivery, using Remote Template Injection to deliver an initial benign document that pulls down a malicious template on the fly, and utilizing a new method of abusing MsoShapes in office documents to control the execution of macros and pull malicious code down remotely.
-We’ll also go over a tool written by Joe Leon which automates the process of creating Excel 4.0 macros and we’ll talk about some customizations you can make to increase your chance of successful delivery. https://register.gotowebinar.com/register/2914193306327867661

 * **Releasing Suricata 6.0 RC1 and How You Can Get Involved** Thu, September 17, 2020 11:00 AM – 12:00 PM EDT - Suricata founder and lead developer Victor Julien will introduce Suricata 6.0 RC1, discuss major changes and the power of the Suricata community.
 We will also discuss ways in which you can get involved in supporting these releases through testing, documentation and other kinds of feedback. https://www.eventbrite.com/e/webinar-releasing-suricata-60-rc1-and-how-you-can-get-involved-tickets-119342646067?ref=estw